Alert

 Welcome to our media centre, where you can read the latest information on events and new acquisitions at the Library or browse our media releases.

 Media photo opportunities and interviews can be arranged with our collection experts and Library spokespeople.
-For further information, please contact Sue Couttie (Mon-Tue) on 0419 522 064 or Carly O’Donovan (Wed-Fri) on 0438 434 447.
-You can also send an email to [email protected].
+For more information, email [email protected]

 Commercial filming and photography

-The Library's impressive galleries and spaces can be hired as unique locations for films, product advertisements, fashion shoots or television shows/documentaries.
-To discuss your requirements, please contact our venue hire team on 03 8664 7291 or email Tim Rangi, [email protected].
+The Library's impressive galleries and spaces can be hired as unique locations for films, product advertisements, fashion shoots and television shows or documentaries.
+To discuss your requirements, contact our venue hire team on 03 8664 7291 or email Tim Rangi at [email protected]

 Race against the machine: a look into the future for the AI curious